× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 The shape and dimensions of a spell’s AoE is specified in its description, and the different possible shapes (and their respective points of origin) are given here:

 Instead of a shape, a spell may specify a number of targets for the spell to affect.
 In this case, the spell’s description will specify what the targets must be and how many of them there can be.
-A creature will usually not know it has been targeted unless the spell produces some sort of perceivable effect, though some spells, such as an Animancer’s Read Thoughts, are not typically perceivable unless the spell’s description says otherwise.
+A creature will usually not know it has been targeted unless the spell produces some sort of perceivable effect, though some spells, such as Read Thoughts, are not typically perceivable (after being cast) unless the spell’s description says otherwise.

 Creating Spells

-The spells any given Elemancer has access to are many and varied.
+The spells any given caster has access to are many and varied.
 However, the imaginations of players are infinite, and it is almost certain that you or another player may want to cast a spell that is not listed.
 While the various aspects of the spell may be easy to come up with, determining the Mana Cost of a new spell may seem like a strange and esoteric practice; thankfully, however, this is not the truth.
-Determining a spell's Mana Cost is (mostly) quite easy and can be done by following this table (assume the cost of the spell starts at 0):
+Determining a spell's Mana Cost is (mostly) quite easy and can be done by following this table; assume the cost of the spell starts at 0.

 Spell Aspect M.C.
 Alteration